apache/incubator-brooklyn/docs/guide/yaml/test/test-entities.md

 - `downloadUrl` - URL for a script to download and execute.
 (This and `command` are mutually exclusive.)
 - `scriptDir` - if `downloadUrl` is used.
 The directory on the target host where downloaded scripts should be copied to.
 - `runDir` - the working directory where the command or script will be executed on the target host.
 - `assertStatus` - Assertions on the exit code of the command or script.
+See section on assertions below.
 - `assertOut` - Assertions on the standard output of the command as a String.
 - `assertErr` -  Assertions on the standard error of the command as a String.